2DGD-F0TH/2DGD_F0TH/chapters/098_Premade_Assets.md

 Openclipart is a website that contains lots of freely available cliparts , in vector format, that can be a good starting point for your own art: buttons, characters, symbols, ...

-The website is currently (as of April 12th, 2020) undergoing a phase of transition, after switching backend and what seems to have been an attack by cyber-criminals.
+The website is currently (as of December 18th, 2020) undergoing a phase of transition, after switching backend and what seems to have been an attack by cyber-criminals.

-It now features quite a confusing interface and lacks a search function, but it's a precious source of art if you know what you're looking for.
+It now features quite a confusing interface but now features a search function, but it's a precious source of art if you know what you're looking for.

 Opengameart.org
 ---------------